SimonHansul/DEBBase.jl/README.md

 - Added the initial value of the new state variable to `u0` and the corresponding symbol to the output data frame `simout`.
 - `ODEProblem` depends on `NewDEB!` instead of `DEB!`. <br>
-- Exchanged `deb::AbstractParams` with `deb::NewDEBParams` in the function signature
+- Exchanged `deb::AbstractParams` with `deb::NewSpeciesParams` in the function signature

 The last step is optional - `AbstractParams` would also work, but specifiying the type is useful to add more methods to `DEBBase.simulator`.
 You might have many versions of `DEBBase.simulator` which all evaluate different parameter objects.